webcoder31/grunt-init-jquery-boilerplate/README.md

 ## Contributing

+There are two ways to contribute to the **grunt-init-jquery-boilerplate** project:

-You can report issues or suggest improvments [here](https://github.com/webcoder31/grunt-init-jquery-boilerplate/issues).
+- You found a bug or wish to suggest an enhancement?
+You can report issues or ask for improvments [here](https://github.com/webcoder31/grunt-init-jquery-boilerplate/issues).

-Want to submit your own feature?
-Please, look at [CONTRIBUTING.md](https://github.com/webcoder31/grunt-init-jquery-boilerplate/blob/master/.github/CONTRIBUTING.md) for a guideline.
+- You want to contribute actively by providing your own feature?
+Please, look at the [Contributing Guideline](https://github.com/webcoder31/grunt-init-jquery-boilerplate/blob/master/.github/CONTRIBUTING.md).

 ## History